axelpale/openmoji-spritemap-generator/README.md

 ### generate(config, callback)

-Generates a sprite sheet image, a sprite data JSON, and an image map HTML snippet.
+Generates a sprite sheet image, a CSS sheet, a sprite data JSON, and an image map HTML snippet.
 Takes in configuration object and a callback function.
 The callback is invoked after generation has finished and with `err` if an error occurred.

 The configuration object `config` can take following options.